Fall U-Pass Program

-U-Pass programs are a “group purchase” transit discount giving students enrolled in participating post-secondary institutions unlimited access to local regular transit services.
-The pass is subsidized by participating transit systems and is offered to students at a participating institution, as a group.
+U-Pass programs are a group transit pass purchase that gives students enrolled in participating post-secondary institutions unlimited access to local regular transit services.
+Through a partnership of participating transit systems, the pass is offered to students at a participating institution, as a group.

-It is the “group discount” approach which makes the lower price of U-Pass possible.
-While all participants can access the U-Pass discount on all participating transit systems, the pass is made available to a group irrespective of where individuals may live or their level of transit use.
+It is the group purchase approach which makes the lower price of U-Pass possible.
+While all participants can access the U-Pass on all participating transit systems, the pass is made available to a group irrespective of where individuals may live or their level of transit use.
 U-Pass programs are funded through mandatory fees paid by all eligible students in each term they are registered.
 These fees are then transferred to the local transit authority.

 The Edmonton area “U-Pass” is a transit fare program providing participating post-secondary students with unlimited access to regular Edmonton, St. Albert Transit (StAT), Strathcona County Transit, Fort Saskatchewan Transit, Spruce Grove Transit and Leduc Transit services during fall (September – December) and winter (January – April) academic terms.